handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-13.1.0-to-14.0.md

 ## Tab navigation updates and changes in Handsontable

 There have been changes to grid navigation using <kbd>Tab</kbd> and <kbd>Shift</kbd>+<kbd>Tab</kbd>, aligning it with native browser focus order.
 Now, reaching the last cell in the table or row and pressing <kbd>Tab</kbd> will deactivate the table and move the focus to the next page element.
+/* tbd - more info on how this is configurable */

 ### API Changes
 1. **New Option: `disableTabNavigation`**